-As I’ve continued to extensively study and research sleep training, I’m frequently asked, “What sleep training method works best?”
+As I’ve continued to study and research sleep training extensively, I’m frequently asked, “What sleep training method works best?”
+The short answer is that it depends.
+The better solution is a multifaceted thing – so let’s talk about what sleep training works.

 Finding the best sleep training method for your family may require trying out several methods, as there is no “best” or cure-all method.
 What sleep training works best (or worst) will depend on your parenting style, your baby, and how it’s implemented.